 #3.
 Escoda Versatil Travel Set

-Handmade in Italy, this gorgeous set of travel brushes are a delight to handle.
+Handmade in Spain, this gorgeous set of travel brushes are a delight to handle.
 These watercolor brushes come in round shapes with 2, 6, and 10 sizes.
 The luxurious leather wallet is a lovely touch.

 - Close to natural hair brushes: The special synthetic kolinsky sable bristles are an affordable alternative.
 I like that these tools don’t involve any animal cruelty.